googleapis/google-cloud-java/google-cloud-language/README.md

 About Google Cloud Natural Language
 ----------------------------

-Google [Cloud Natural Language API][cloud-language-docs] provides natural language understanding technologies to developers, including sentiment analysis, entity analysis, and syntax analysis.
+Google [Cloud Natural Language API][cloud-language] provides natural language understanding technologies to developers, including sentiment analysis, entity analysis, and syntax analysis.
 This API is part of the larger Cloud Machine Learning API family.

 See the [Natural Language client library docs][language-client-lib-docs] to learn how to use this Cloud Natural Language API Client Library.